ricardoalcantara/api-email-client/README.md

 # Api Email Client

-Simple Api Email Client with template and more for easly send mail
+Simple Api Email Client with template and more for easily send mail

 ## Dev Tmp